hyperledger/fabric/docs/source/build_network.rst

 .. code:: bash

-  ./byfn.sh -m down
+  ./byfn.sh down

-Once again, you will be prompted to continue, respond with a ``y``:
+Once again, you will be prompted to continue, respond with a ``y`` or hit the return key:

 .. code:: bash

-  Stopping with channel 'mychannel' and CLI timeout of '10000' Continue (y/n)?y proceeding ...
+  Stopping with channel 'mychannel' and CLI timeout of '10' Continue?
+[Y/n] y proceeding ...
   WARNING: The CHANNEL_NAME variable is not set.
 Defaulting to a blank string.
   WARNING: The TIMEOUT variable is not set.
 Defaulting to a blank string.